 Notre Dame's victory over Oregon State at Notre Dame, Ind.
 (Alumni Stadium) W, 1-0 on September 7, 2012.

-In 2010, Notre Dame garnered the No. 9 seed and a first-round bye for the NCAA Championship.
-The Irish fell to Dartmouth, 2-1 in overtime, during the second round to finish the season with a 10-6-4 record and a No. 21 national ranking in the final National Soccer Coaches Association of America (NSCAA) poll.
-The Irish went 6-2-1 in BIG EAST play and advanced to the semifinals of the league tournament for the third straight season.
+The Irish advanced to the semifinals of the league tournament for the third straight season in 2010 and garnered the No. 9 seed and a first-round bye for the NCAA Championship.
+The Irish fell to Dartmouth, 2-1 in overtime, during the second round to finish the season with a 10-6-4 record.

 Craig copped accolades of his own in 2010 as he was named one of the top 20 assistant coaches in NCAA Division I men's soccer according to College Soccer News.

-Craig posted a 31-31-13 record in his four seasons at Saint Francis and left with the second-most wins in program history.
+Prior to his stint at Louisville, Craig had a four-year stint (2003-06) as head coach at Saint Francis University (Pa.).
+Craig posted a 31-31-13 record at Saint Francis and left with the second-most wins in program history.
 He led the Red Flash to their first two Northeast Conference (NEC) tournament appearances and also produced the program's first winning season during the 2004 campaign en route to being named the NEC Coach of the Year.
 Craig led Saint Francis to a 27-19-11 record, including an 18-11-7 mark in the NEC, over his final three seasons.
-The Red Flash produced a winning record in each of those three seasons and he developed two NSCAA Regional All-Americans and seven all-conference selections.
+The Red Flash produced a winning record in each of those three seasons and he developed two NSCAA all-region honorees and seven all-conference selections.

 Craig led his 2006 Saint Francis team to the school's first-ever appearance in the NEC championship match.
 He guided the Red Flash to a 10-7-3 mark, which tied a school record that was previously set in Craig's second season with the program in 2004.